-These are nature's very own antibiotics to treat asthma
+These are nature's very own antibiotics to treat asthma2.
+Magnesium

 Studies show that magnesium relaxes the muscles of the respiratory tract.

-4. Vitamin D: Decreased levels of this very important nutrient has shown prevalence of asthma in children and adults.
+Decreased levels of this very important nutrient has shown prevalence of asthma in children and adults.
 Several studies show association between low levels of vitamin D and decreased lung function.
 Try to get natural sunlight daily so your body can make up for the deficiency, also add supplements if needed.
+Vitamin C helps in decreasing the inflammatory responses in the airways and also lessens the spasms of the bronchial passages.
+Research also suggests that vitamin reduces wheezing and breathlessness.
+Eat mangoes, guava, tomatoes, papaya, oranges, amla, and green vegetables.

 Try to get natural sunlight daily so your body can make up for the deficiency.